Categorical diagonalization and $p$-cells: New conjectures about -cells

 The appendix \S\ref{appendix}, written by Joel Gibson, and based on calculations originally done by Geordie Williamson and the second author, describes the differences between the Kazhdan-Lusztig cells and the $p$-cells for Weyl groups in rank $\le 6$.
 Graphs detail the places where $(\xb,\cb)$ and $(\xb^p,\cb^p)$ disagree in rank $\le 4$.
 For several Weyl groups, this is the first time that the $p$-cell partial order has appeared in print.

 {\bf Acknowledgments} The authors would like to especially thank Joel Gibson for his assistance in verifying the main conjecture, for making the data so easy to parse, for writing the appendix, and for keeping the authors from making incorrect conjectures (see e.g. Remark \ref{rmk:butnotx}).
 It was very helpful, when pursuing an idea, to know promptly whether it was true in all known cases or not!
-We would also like to thank Geordie Williamson for making these computations possible, and for many useful conversations.
+We would also like to thank Geordie Williamson for making these computations possible, and for countless useful conversations.
+We wish to thank George Lusztig for his interest and helpful comments.
+Finally, we would like to thank the anonymous referee for many helpful suggestions.

 This paper began with a visit by the second author to University of Oregon, a trip supported by NSF grant DMS-1553032.
 During this paper's long journey, the first author was supported by NSF grants DMS-1553032 and DMS-1800498 and DMS-2039316.
 This paper was partially written while the authors were visiting the IAS, a visit supported by NSF grant DMS-1926686.